Teletext: Development in other countries

-Besides the US and UK developments, a number of similar teletext services were developed in other countries, some of which attempted to address the limitations of the initial British-developed system, by adding extended character sets or improving graphic abilities.
+A number of similar teletext services were developed in other countries, some of which attempted to address the limitations of the initial British-developed system, by adding extended character sets or improving graphic abilities.
 For example, state-owned RAI launched its teletext service, called Televideo, in 1984, with support for Latin character set.
 Mediaset, the main commercial broadcaster, launched its Mediavideo Teletext in 1993.
 La7Video in 2001, heir to TMCvideo, the teletext of TMC Telemontecarlo born in the mids 90s.
 Always in the 90s, Rete A and Rete Mia teletexts arrived.
 Retemia's teletext has not been functional since 2000, Rete A's since 2006, La7Video since 2014 and Mediavideo since 2022.
 These developments are covered by the different World System Teletext Levels.

 In France, where the SECAM standard is used in television broadcasting, a teletext system was developed in the late 1970s under the name Antiope.
 It had a higher data rate and was capable of dynamic page sizes, allowing more sophisticated graphics.
 It was phased out in favour of World System Teletext in 1991.

 In North America, NABTS, the North American Broadcast Teletext Specification, was developed to encoding NAPLPS teletext pages, as well as other types of digital data.
 NABTS was the standard used for both CBS's ExtraVision and NBC's NBC Teletext services in the mid-1980s.

 Japan developed its own JTES teletext system with support for Chinese, Katakana and Hiragana characters.
 Broadcasts started in 1983 by NHK.

 In 1986, the four existing teletext systems were adopted into the international standard CCIR 653 (now ITU-R BT.653) as CCIR Teletext System A (Antiope), B (World System Teletext), C (NABTS) and D (JTES).